jiemichong/phishingsites/README.md

 We also did data preprocessing and PCA.
 To optimize the models, we used GridSearchCV.

+Our findings and results of the model training have been summarized in our project report.

 The dataset was taken from Kaggle: https://www.kaggle.com/shashwatwork/phishing-dataset-for-machine-learning